www.scantips.com

 The compressed file size will be smaller.
 JPG will be drastically smaller, variable with JPG Quality setting, but file perhaps only 10% or 20% of data size.
 We should favor the High JPG Quality settings, that larger file is still very small.

-The camera adds Exif data to the file, and a few formatting bytes.
+The camera adds EXIF data to the file, and a few formatting bytes.
 Indexed files add a small RGB color table (called the color palette), for each color still used.
 Camera Raw image files also contain the cameras Large JPG image too (this JPG is shown on the camera rear LCD, and it provides the histogram too).
 Simple photo editors (not raw editors) which can "open" raw files just show this included JPG as being the Raw image.

 Regarding color bit depth (Google), our monitors and printers are 8-bit devices.
 Many inexpensive LCD monitors have used only 6 bits internally (18-bit color).
 For photo work, look for the better monitors that actually specify 24-bit color (more common today).
 Good IPS monitors are becoming inexpensive now (I've been really pleased with a low priced Dell IPS monitor).